MrKkyle/React-Project/README.md

 Website description:
 -The website uses a simple ajax request to a php file to detect if the user has logged in.

 -Once logged in, a simple message will be displayed to confirm that the user has been logged in.

 -If the login is rejected, an error message will be given, and the page will be reloaded.

 -A register feature is also available, that connects to the database, and if successful, a prompt is given to the user to then return to the login page.

--This website supports a login + edit feature, where the user is prompted upon entering the website, to login, register(if new) or to enter as a guest mode, -Guest mode will allow the user to bypass any security features and solely view the website.
+-This website supports a login + edit feature, where the user is prompted upon entering the website, to login, register(if new) or to enter as a guest mode

+-Guest mode will allow the user to bypass any security features and solely view the website.
 -However, users entering as guests have their editing privilege's retracted.
 -Only users who register and login are able to edit the information on the website.